apache/royale-docs/component-sets/jewel/jewel-textinput.md

 </fx:Script>
 ```

-When the user introduce text in the input field, the message _"new text is: "_ plus the text introduced will appear in the console log.
+When the user adds text to the input field, the message _"new text is: "_ plus the text added appears in the console log.

 In __ActionScript__ we can add an event handler this way: